Electric-Coin-Company/zcash-android-wallet-sdk/PUBLISHING.md

 ### One time only
 * Get your dev environment setup to [compile the SDK](https://github.com/zcash/zcash-android-wallet-sdk/#compiling-sources)
 * copy the GPG key to a directory with proper permissions (chmod 600).
-Note: If you'd like to quickly locally without subsequently publishing to Maven Central, configure a Gradle property `RELEASE_SIGNING_ENABLED=false`
+Note: If you'd like to quickly publish locally without subsequently publishing to Maven Central, configure a Gradle property `RELEASE_SIGNING_ENABLED=false`
 * Create file `~/.gradle/gradle.properties` per the [instructions in this guide](https://proandroiddev.com/publishing-a-maven-artifact-3-3-step-by-step-instructions-to-mavencentral-publishing-bd661081645d)
   * add your sonotype credentials to it
   * point it to the GPG key